Designer chromosome synthesis with the help of PIXL

 The Cai lab is at the forefront of synthetic genomics, DNA synthesis automation, and applying synthetic biology approaches to antimicrobial drug discovery and designer chromosome synthesis.
-Most notably, they are one of the teams tackling the Sc2.0 project, an ambitious, global effort to re-design and synthesise an entire yeast genome.
+Most notably, they are one of the teams tackling the Synthetic Yeast Genome Project (Sc2.0), an ambitious, global effort to re-design and synthesise an entire yeast genome.
 Professor Patrick Cai and his team will contribute to the design and synthesis of at least one constituent neochromosome.

 Patrick Cai